-- Instruction No. 2/2023 Establishes new rules on opening and operating current accounts in Euro with the Banco de Portugal and regulates the use of TARGET; - Instruction No. 3/2023 Establishes new rules on membership, requirements and transaction processing times for the core cash account co-management service provided by the Banco de Portugal; - Instruction No. 19/2023 Sets out the extension to 48 transactions of the annual limit for interbank transfers included in the minimum banking services account when carried out via home-banking or the institutions' own applications and the new poster model and information document model; - Ministerial Order No. 292-A/2023 Established the limits for the compensation due to the employee for the additional costs of remote working, which does not qualify as income for tax purposes or as a basis for social security contributions; - Notice No. 7/2023 Regulates the periodic reporting of information on concentration risk to the Banco de Portugal for supervisory purposes and subsequently repeals Banco de Portugal Instruction no. 5/2011, of March 15; - Guideline (EU) No. 2023/2415 Amends Guideline (EU) No. 2022/912 on a new generation Trans-European Automated Real-time Gross settlement Express Transfer system (TARGET); - Law No. 24/2023 Established that credit institutions may not charge a commission of more than 10% of the Social Support Index (IAS) as part of probate processes for the death of a current account holder; - CL/2023/00000025 It includes a set of recommendations to ensure that the impacts on customers associated with phishing are minimised;
+- · Instruction No. 2/2023 Establishes new rules on opening and operating current accounts in Euro with the Banco de Portugal and regulates the use of TARGET; - Instruction No. 3/2023 Establishes new rules on membership, requirements and transaction processing times for the core cash account co-management service provided by the Banco de Portugal; - Instruction No. 19/2023 Sets out the extension to 48 transactions of the annual limit for interbank transfers included in the minimum banking services account when carried out via home-banking or the institutions' own applications and the new poster model and information document model; - Ministerial Order No. 292-A/2023 Established the limits for the compensation due to the employee for the additional costs of remote working, which does not qualify as income for tax purposes or as a basis for social security contributions; - · Notice No. 7/2023 Regulates the periodic reporting of information on concentration risk to the Banco de Portugal for supervisory purposes and subsequently repeals Banco de Portugal Instruction no. 5/2011, of March 15; - · Guideline (EU) No. 2023/2415 Amends Guideline (EU) No. 2022/912 on a new generation Trans-European Automated Realtime Gross settlement Express Transfer system (TARGET);

-- Instruction No. 11/2023 The Relevant Reporting System for Supervised Entities (Sistema de Informação Relevante de Entidades Supervisionadas (SIRES)) makes it possible to authenticate the identity of interlocutors by electronic means and through an appropriate system; - Decree-Law No. 34/2023 Creates the Cyber academy and innovation hub, whose mission is to promote and carry out activities of public interest in the areas of cybersecurity and cyberdefence and their interfaces with other sectoral policies; - Instruction No. 9/2023 Establishes the rules for reporting information on payment systems and instruments; - Instruction No. 10/2023 Establishes the rules for the Action Plan for Default Risk (Plano de Acção para o Risco de Incumprimento (PARI)) and the Extrajudicial Procedure for the Settlement of Defaults (Procedimento Extrajudicial de Regularização de Situações de Incumprimento (PERSI)) reporting; - CL/2023/00000020 Contains guidelines on the interest rate risk and credit spread of activities not included in the trading book; - RPB Public Consultation The Banco de Portugal has published for public consultation a draft Instruction defining a new annual reporting model for AML/CFT and a draft Notice amending Notice No. 1/2022; - Instruction No. 27/2023 Establishes that the contribution rate for each participating institution in force in 2024 is 0.0009% and that the minimum contribution is EUR 600.00; - Instruction No. 28/2023 Establishes that the base rate in force in 2024 for calculating periodic contributions to the Resolution Fund is 0.032%; - Notice No. 8/2023 Sets out the minimum requirements for recording information on subcontracting agreements and the format for reporting this information to the Banco de Portugal; - Law no. 81/2023 Transposes Directive No. 2020/284 concerning the introduction of certain requirements applicable to payment service providers with a view to combating Value Added Tax (VAT) fraud in e-commerce.
+- Law No. 24/2023 Established that credit institutions may not charge a commission of more than 10% of the Social Support Index (IAS) as part of probate processes for the death of a current account holder; - · CL/2023/00000025 It includes a set of recommendations to ensure that the impacts on customers associated with phishing are minimised; - through an appropriate system; - activities of public interest in the areas of cybersecurity and cyberdefence and their interfaces with other sectoral policies; - Instruction No. 9/2023 Establishes the rules for reporting information on payment systems and instruments; - Instruction No. 10/2023 Establishes the rules for the Action Plan for Default Risk (Plano de Acção para o Risco de de Regularização de Situações de Incumprimento (PERSI)) reporting; - trading book; - annual reporting model for AML/CFT and a draft Notice amending Notice No. 1/2022; - Instruction No. 27/2023 Establishes that the contribution rate for each participating institution in force in 2024 is 0.0009% and that the minimum contribution is EUR 600.00: - Instruction No. 28/2023 Establishes that the base rate in force in 2024 for calculating periodic contributions to the Resolution Fund is 0.032%: - the format for reporting this information to the Banco de Portugal; - · Law no. 81/2023 Transposes Directive No. 2020/284 concerning the introduction of certain requirements applicable to payment service providers with a view to combating Value Added Tax (VAT) fraud in e-commerce.